-Non-University educational, religious, and charitable organizations may Louisiana Law prohibit the use of University facilities by non-University groups to raise funds.
-For more information, contact the Division of Continuing Education and Public Service at 318/797.5311, or visit the office in the Technology Center, room 133.
+Louisiana Law prohibits non-University educational, religious, and charitable organizations the use of University facilities to raise funds.
+For more information, contact the Division of Continuing Education and Public Service at 318/797.4177, or visit the office in the Technology Center, room 131.